ssk-d/fireflutter/README.md

 ## App Settings

 - Developers can set default settings on `FireFlutter.init()`.
-- Admin can overwrite all the settings by updating Firestore `settings` docuemnts.
+- Admin can overwrite all the settings by .updating Firestore `settings` docuemnts.

 ## Internalization (Localization)